karanmenon/DTIC-PDFViewer/angularPDF/demo/README.md

     * Toggle Pages - User can choose between viewing one page or viewing the whole pdf
     * Previous Page - Only visible when in single page view
     * Page number -  Only visible in single page view, shows the user that they are on _ out of _ pages
-    * Next Page - Only visble in single page view
+    * Next Page - Only visible in single page view
     * Share - Opens up matdialog box with share options
     * Save to Offline Mode - converts text to Base-64 and saves it to the indexedDB database
 * Right click disabled